Large time limit and local L^2-index theorems for families: - L2 index theorems

 In the classical case of a compact fibre family, the index class of the family of operators coincides with the $K$-theory class of the index bundle for any family of Dirac operators whose kernels form a bundle.
 This is no longer true on non-compact fibres/leaves, where, basically, the obstruction to invertibility needs not be \lq\lq concentrated in the kernel bundle".

 The question of the equality of the index class and the index bundle once one has paired the Chern character with a trace, was first investigated by Heitsch, Lazarov and Benameur in the more general situation of a foliated manifold with Hausdorff graph.
 The results in \cite{HL, BH4} guarantee it is true if the spectrum of $D$ is very well behaved (smoothness of the spectral projection relative to $(0,\ep)$ plus a lower bound on the Novikov--Shubin invariants).
-An example where the equality fails is given by Benameur and Heitsch on a Lusztig fibration in \cite{BH5}, after an idea of Charlotte Wahl.
+An example where the equality fails is given by Benameur, Heitsch and Wahl on a Lusztig fibration in \cite{BHW}.

 Our Theorem \ref{L2indT} proves the desired equality for the signature operator with coefficients in a globally flat bundle, in the setting of families of normal coverings.

 \begin{cor} Let $(\tilde E, \Gamma)\to B$ a family of normal coverings, and $M\to B$ be a family of flat finitely-generated Hilbertian $\Gamma$-$\mathcal A$-bimodules as in Definition \ref{def1.2}.
 In this situation the pairing of the index bundle and of the index class with elements in $H_*(B)\otimes \tau$ are equal. \end{cor}